pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 # Closing thoughts

-With the toolkit `pgx` provides, users of Rust are able to develop PostgreSQL extensions using familiar tooling and workflows.
+With the toolkit `pgrx` provides, users of Rust are able to develop PostgreSQL extensions using familiar tooling and workflows.
 There's still a lot of things we'd love to refine and add to the toolkit, but we think you can start using it, like we do in production at TCDI.
 We think it's even fun to use.

 Thanks to [**@dtolnay**](https://github.com/dtolnay) for making many of the crates discussed here, as well as being such a kind and wise person to exist in the orbit of.
 Also to [Eric Ridge](https://github.com/eeeebbbbrrrr) for all the PostgreSQL knowledge, and [TCDI](https://www.tcdi.com/) for employing me to work on this exceptionally fun stuff!